lyarenei/mausmakro/README.md

 Which will interpret macro named `save_me` in file `foobar.mkr` in an infinite loop.
 To see other options, use `--help` parameter.

+The mausmakro execution can be paused by specific instruction or manually with left `Ctrl` key.
+To resume execution, press the left `Ctrl` key again.
+The `Ctrl` key is detected independently on which window is active, allowing pausing quickly if necessary.
+This functionality is only available in the `interpret` mode.

+To exit, in any mode, use the standard `Ctrl+C` keyboard shortcut.

 ### Writing macros
 Writing macros is pretty easy, albeit a bit time-consuming, especially if you are writing